zeon-studio/open-hr/readme.md

 ### 👉 Build Command

-To build your project locally (Frontend and Backend), you can use the following command.
+You can use the following command to build your project locally (Frontend and Backend).
 It will purge all the unused CSS and minify all the files.

 ```bash
 npm run build